jcolemang/csse374-project/README.md

 ## Contributions

 ### Wenkang
-- Contributed to design
-- Contributed to documentation
-- Contributed to

 ### Sabrina
-- Contributed to design
-- Debugged and

 ### Coleman
 - Contributed to design
 - Helped to write the class -> graph parsing code
 - Helped to write the graph -> DOM parsing code
--

-## Things to do:
-- Redo our design document
-- Italicize Interfaces and Abstract classes
-- Demo run configurations
-- Finish adding privacy level command line argument
-- Comment code and add javadocs